MEI-Grupo-4-CarIn/Routes.MicroService/README.md

 - `RABBITMQ_URI`: The base URL of your RabbitMQ instance.

 Remember not to commit the `.env` file to the repository.
 This file is included in the `.gitignore` file to prevent it from being accidentally committed.

+## Seeding the Database

+To seed the database with initial data, follow these steps:

+1. Ensure your environment variables are correctly set up, especially the `MONGO_URI` variable, which should point to your MongoDB instance.
+2. Run the seed script:

 ## Testing